ggarbuglia/TfsExtensions/overview.md

 This task finds all AssemblyInfo files on the given root path and replace the version on them.
 Also, if you use the SharedAssemblyInfo file on the root folder of your solution or elsewhere, you can make version changes there too.

+See the [overview](https://github.com/ggarbuglia/TfsExtensions/blob/master/SetAssemblyVersion/overview.md) file for more detail.

 ## Copy Files via PS Session Task

 This task copies all the files from a specific path using a Powershell Session on a remote server target path.
 Usefull for nontrusted domain or not shared servers.

+See the [overview](https://github.com/ggarbuglia/TfsExtensions/blob/master/CopyFilesViaPSSession/overview.md) file for more detail.